 These healthy muffins are made with two flavors that pair so well together.
 It’s why you usually find a hint of orange in cranberry sauce or why you find cranberries and oranges in so many baked goods, like cranberry orange oatmeal cookies.
 They are both an explosion of flavour but one never overpowers the other.

 The balance of sweet and tart combined with juicy citrus is sure to make these deliciously moist muffins ones everyone will love!
 It’s the perfect easy to follow recipe ready to enjoy in under an hour!
 It’s also the reason I’m obsessed with citrusy flavors in my baked recipes like lemon zucchini muffins!

 Best of all, they’re decadent enough to be enjoyed for dessert but healthy enough to grab for breakfast.
 I love to keep them in my breakfast rotation along with apple muffins, banana oat bars, blueberry oatmeal crumble bars, and my healthy blueberry breakfast cake.
 It’s never a bad time to enjoy ‘dessert for breakfast!’

 Ingredients for Orange Cranberry Muffins

-- Baking basics: Whole wheat or spelt flour.
+- Baking basics: Whole wheat or spelt flour (like I use for these healthy zucchini muffins).
 If using all purpose flour, use 1 cup for every 3/4 cups whole wheat.
 You’ll also need to reserve a bit of flour for dusting the cranberries.
 Baking powder.
 Baking soda.
 Salt.
 Sugar.
 Egg.
 Pure vanilla extract.

 - Sweetener: Maple syrup, honey, or agave.
 Do not use dry sweetener, it must be liquid.